kalbasit/watch_tower/README.md

 in total, and using a web interface, it presents you with statistics on each project

+# Features

+- Track editors (see Supported Editors) and record all files tracked under git or placed under __code_path__ defined in the config file.
+- Display all projects on the home page that has been worked on the current month, the date range can be changed using the date picker on the home page
+- For each project, a detailed overview of each file with the elapsed time within the selected date range

+# Supported Editors

+- TextMate
+- Xcode

+# Supported Operating Systems

+- Mac OS X

 # Installation

 The installation has been made as simple as possible, here's the steps required: